Axions as Dark Matter, Dark Energy, and Dark Radiation: Introduction

-This versatility makes the axion framework a unique portal connecting ultraviolet physics with infrared observables.
-The broad parameter space of the axiverse ties fundamental aspects of string compactifications to a wealth of phenomenology, ranging from black hole superradiance~\cite{Arvanitaki:2010sy,Baryakhtar:2017ngi,Blas:2020och} and inflationary reheating~\cite{Cicoli:2012cy,Acharya:2010zx}, to laboratory experiments probing axion–photon couplings~\cite{Sikivie:1983ip, Sikivie:1985yu, Graham:2015ouw, Irastorza:2018dyq}.
+This versatility makes the axion framework a well-motivated portal connecting ultraviolet physics with infrared observables.
+The broad parameter space of the axiverse ties fundamental aspects of string compactifications to a wealth of phenomenology, ranging from black hole superradiance~\cite{Arvanitaki:2010sy,Baryakhtar:2017ngi,Blas:2020och} and inflationary reheating~\cite{Cicoli:2012cy,Acharya:2010zx}, to laboratory experiments probing axion–photon couplings~\cite{Sikivie:1983ip, Sikivie:1985yu, Raffelt:1987im, VanBibber:1987rq, Graham:2015ouw, Irastorza:2018dyq}.
 In this way, axions and ALPs serve as a rare bridge between the microphysics of quantum gravity and the macroscopic evolution of the Universe, yielding concrete, testable predictions across particle physics, astrophysics, and cosmology.

 From a pedagogical perspective, axions also provide a unifying framework for introducing scalar field dynamics, quantum field theory in the early Universe, and the interplay between astrophysics and particle physics.
-They illustrate how a single class of particles can address seemingly disparate problems: \begin{itemize} \item As \textbf{dark matter}~\cite{Sikivie:2006ni,DiLuzio:2020wdo}, axions are produced non-thermally via the misalignment mechanism~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah} and the decay of topological defects~\cite{Davis:1986xc,Harari:1987ht}.
-Their wave-like properties on small scales may also alleviate tensions with the standard $\Lambda$CDM paradigm~\cite{Kim:2008hd,Hu:2000ke,Hui:2016ltb}. \item As \textbf{dark energy}, ultralight ALPs with masses $m_a \sim H_0$ can act as dynamical quintessence fields, providing an alternative to a cosmological constant~\cite{Frieman:1995pm,Kaloper:2005aj,Nomura:2000yk,Visinelli:2018utg}. \item As \textbf{dark radiation}, axions produced thermally or through the decays of heavy fields contribute to the relativistic energy density, modifying the effective number of neutrino species $N_{\mathrm{eff}}$~\cite{Mangano:2005cc,Fields:2019pfx,Arias:2012az,DEramo:2018vss}. \end{itemize}
+They illustrate how a single class of particles can address seemingly disparate problems: \begin{itemize} \item As \textbf{dark matter}~\cite{Sikivie:2006ni, DiLuzio:2020wdo, Arza:2026rsl}, axions are produced non-thermally via the misalignment mechanism~\cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah} and the decay of topological defects~\cite{Davis:1986xc, Harari:1987ht}.
+Their wave-like properties on small scales may also alleviate tensions with the standard $\Lambda$CDM paradigm~\cite{Kim:2008hd,Hu:2000ke,Hui:2016ltb}. \item As \textbf{dark energy}, ultralight ALPs with masses $m_a \sim H_0$ can act as dynamical quintessence fields, providing an alternative to a cosmological constant~\cite{Frieman:1995pm, Kaloper:2005aj,Nomura:2000yk,Visinelli:2018utg}. \item As \textbf{dark radiation}, axions produced thermally or through the decays of heavy fields contribute to the relativistic energy density, modifying the effective number of neutrino species $N_{\mathrm{eff}}$~\cite{Mangano:2005cc,Fields:2019pfx,Arias:2012az,DEramo:2018vss}. \end{itemize} Axions unite high-energy theory, cosmology, astrophysics, and observations, making them a well-motivated Standard Model extension and a case study of physics across scales.